The Team Behind JPPI - Dr. John Ruskay

 Dr. John Ruskay

-Dr. Ruskay is currently in his fourth decade of professional leadership of the North American Jewish Community.
-Having assumed his present position in 1999, Dr. Ruskay is in his twelfth year as Executive Vice President & CEO at UJA-Federation of New York, the largest community-based philanthropy in the world.
+Dr. Ruskay served for four decades as part of the professional leadership of the North American Jewish Community.
+In June 2015, Dr. Ruskay finished his nearly 16-year tenure as Executive Vice President & CEO at UJA-Federation of New York, the largest community-based philanthropy in the world.
 He has called for Federations to become powerful resources to create “inspired and caring communities,” which can engage Jews on the basis of providing meaning, purpose, and community.
-In his present position, Dr. Ruskay has created widely-recognized community initiatives to actualize this vision.
+In former position, Dr. Ruskay has created widely-recognized community initiatives to actualize this vision.
 Dr. Ruskay joined UJA-Federation’s professional staff in 1993 and served in several positions prior to being appointed CEO in 1999.

 As an undergraduate, Dr. Ruskay was active in both the Civil Rights and anti-Vietnam War movements, working with Dr. Martin Luther King Jr. in Montgomery, Alabama in 1965.
 After graduating from the University of Pittsburgh in 1968, Dr. Ruskay spent a year at the JTS Rabbinical School/Mechina Program.
 In 1969, Dr. Ruskay entered Columbia University Graduate Faculties, where he earned his M.A.
 (1972) and Ph.D.
 (1977) in Political Science, specializing in Middle East Politics.

 Dr. Ruskay has held senior professional positions in a diverse range of American Jewish institutions:

 • Education Director; Executive Director, the Society for the Advancement of Judaism (SAJ).
 1975-1977

 • Executive Director, the National Jewish Resource Center (predecessor to CLAL.)
 1977-1978